Ogoorass/instaling_bot/README.md

 Bot(login="xx213769", passwd="jp2gmd").start()
 ```

 If not provided `path_to_words_json` it creates in run direcory file `words.json`, where it stores all the words used in sesson for further usage.
-Similarly the `path_to_logfile` if not provided it creates `log.txt`, where will be all logs.
+When the `path_to_logfile` is not provided it will print all debug logs to stdout.

 By default it imitates typing - waits a few seconds before sending an answer, but you can turn it off by adding `isSpeedrun=True`.
 ```python